Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Weather effects and high pollution states

 \subsubsection{High-pollution snapshots}

-In the previous subsection, we used the ventilation coefficient analysis to show that both London and Delhi have the potential to display high-pollution states.
-Here, we compare typical high-pollution states in 2019 and 2020 to better understand the effect of the lockdown.
+Here, we compare typical high-pollution states in 2019, 2020 and 2021 to better understand the effect of the lockdown.
 We select data with a typical time window of length $T= 7$ days.
-Details of how such windows are selected based on superstatistical approaches \cite{beck-cohen,BCS} can be found in \cite{williams_superstatistical_2020}.
-We select a snapshot within the 2019 data so that the variance of this snapshot is maximal, i.e. we select a local high-pollution state and then repeat this selection for 2020.
-Analysing these two high-pollution snapshots in Fig. \ref{fig:HighPollutionSnapshots}, we note that the data in 2020 can also reach high-pollution levels, almost as high as in 2019 (for London).
-However, these high pollution levels are less likely in 2020 then they were in 2019.
-PM2.5 high-pollution snapshots between 2019 and 2020 are almost identical, see Supplementary notes 2 and 3.
+Details of how such windows are selected based on super statistical approaches \citep{beck-cohen,BCS} can be found in \citep{williams_superstatistical_2020}.
+We select a snapshot within the 2019 data so that the variance of this snapshot is maximal, i.e. we select a local high-pollution state and then repeat this selection for 2020 and 2021.
+Analysing these high-pollution snapshots in Fig. \ref{fig:HighPollutionSnapshots}, we note that the data in 2020 can also reach high-pollution levels, almost as high as in 2019 (for London).
+However, these high pollution levels are less likely in 2020 than they were in 2019.
+PM2.5 high-pollution snapshots between 2019 and 2020 are almost identical.
+In 2021, there was very less chance of high pollution event in London, whereas in Delhi the high pollution levels were much more likely than 2019 (for PM10 and PM2.5).